U-Alberta/prima/README.md

   >
     $ ~/path/to/prima/tools/word_count.sh source
 will create a file called source.txt with the word count of all documents in the source collection.

-### tfidf.sh:
-Taking no input, this calculates the tf, df, and tfidf of all the documents in the collection in the source/ folder.
-These values are then saved in your collection directory/processed/tfidf as df.txt (holding tab-separated terms and their document frequencies), tf.txt (tab-separated term document pairs and their term frequencies), and tfidf.txt (tab-separated term document pairs and their tf-idf values).
-This also creates a SQLite database in /processed/inverted_index.db which is used for later calculations but can be accessed by running the command
-  >
-    $ sqlite3 processed/inverted_index.db
-The database contains two tables; one holding tokens, their id's and document frequency and another holding token postings in documents as well as tf-idf values.

-idf was calculated using log(N/df) where N is the size of documents in the corpus (corpus here is defined as the whole collection and N is the total number of documents read), tf is the term frequency of a term in a document, and df is the document frequency of a term in the corpus.

-### k_means_clusterer.sh:
-Taking the number of clusters k as input, this clusters the documents in the corpus into k groups according to the k means algorithm.
-Vectors are weighted using lnc.ltc according to SMART notation.
-For example, running
-  >
-    $ ~/path/to/prima/tools/k_means_clusterer.sh 3
-will classify the documents within the source/ folder into 3 clusters.
-The k clusters and their associated documents are saved in processed/kmeans/kmeans.txt as tab-separated cluster ids and lists of documents.

-### lsi.sh:
-Taking k as input, this builds a low-rank approximation of a term document matrix  of size k for all the documents in the collection.
-This matrix is then saved in your collection  directory/processed/lsi/lsi.csv.
-For example, running
-  >
-    $ ~/path/to/prima/tools/k_means_clusterer.sh 100
-will reduce the term-document matrix c into a k-by-k matrix and save it in lsi.csv.

-### lda.sh: TODO

-### min_hash.sh:
-Taking no input (as of now), this compares documents in the source/ directory using the [MinHash algorithm](https://en.wikipedia.org/wiki/MinHash).
-These values are then saved in processed/min_hash/min_hash.csv as a table with columns labelled by document ids and rows corresponding to each different hash function used.
-  >
-    $ ~/path/to/prima/tools/min_hash.sh